JamesTiberiusKirk/InfoSecLab1/README.md

 3. Copies the contents of virus to the found file

 ## General TODO
-- Make sure there is no deadlock
+- Make sure there is no livelock
     - There are no more files left to infect

 ## TODO (Dumitru)